 Includes The Displaced, an 11-minute, 360-degree virtual reality film about three children—from Lebanon, Ukraine and South Sudan—torn from their homes by war.
 Virtual reality gives a sense of immersion, of being present in distant worlds.
 You can watch the movie online, and manipulate the view by clicking and dragging on the image, but it benefits greatly from the downloadable NYTVR app.
 You can also use Cardboard, a viewer from Google and the free Cardboard app for your Android or iOS phone.

 Matthews-DeNatale, Gail.
-Digital Storytelling: Tips and Resources
+Digital

 An Educause guide describing strategy and sample rubrics.